Place Jean-Jaurès

-The Place Jean-Jaurès, a.k.a.
-La Plaine, is a historic square in Marseille, Bouches-du-Rhône, Provence-Alpes-Côte d'Azur, France.
+The Place Jean-Jaurès ([plas ʒɑ̃ ʒɔʁɛs]), also known as La Plaine ([la plɛn]), is a historic square in Marseille, France.
 As early as the 13th century, it was a camping ground for Christian Crusaders on their way to the Holy Land.
 It later became a meeting place to welcome dignitaries and members of the French royal family.
 It is now home to a farmers' market.
 It is named after politician Jean Jaurès.